-Tumbling has been an Olympic event only once, at the 1932 Summer Olympics, and was a demonstration event in 1996 and 2000.
+Tumbling has been an Olympic sport only once, at the 1932 Summer Olympics, and was a demonstration event in 1996 and 2000.
 However, it is one of the events of the World Games and is an annual World Championships event held in conjunction with the Trampoline World Championships.

 When power tumbling was first started, and for the first ever US NatiFrom there, "floors" evolved in a wide variety of ways, including rows of skis tied together with the ends cut off under those mats, and then to the rod floor used today.
 This was developed by Randy Mulkey, which is a 25 meters (82 ft) long by 2 meters (6.6 ft) wide track consisting of fiberglass rods (laid horizontally, to make it springy) under two layers of foam mats.
 It also includes a 10 meters (33 ft) run up at the front.
 At the end is a mat where the gymnasts land their dismounting skill.